pulkitx1/Spam-Email-Classifier/README.md

 ## 📊 Dataset
 The dataset used is the [SMS Spam Collection](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset) from Kaggle.
 It contains over 5,000 SMS messages labeled as ham (legitimate) or spam.

-## 📝 Author
-Created as a mini-project for learning the basics of Natural Language Processing (NLP) and Machine Learning.